Daniel Vallverdú: Grigor Dimitrov

-He became the coach of Grigor Dimitrov in July 2016.
+In July 2016, he became the coach of Grigor Dimitrov.
 At the time the Bulgarian was No. 40 in the ATP rankings.
 Vallverdú guided him to his first Masters 1000 Win, as he beat Nick Kyrgios in the final of the 2017 Cincinnati Masters.
 This success was followed by the ATP Finals title for Dimitrov in November 2017, resulting in a career high ranking of No. 3 by the end of 2017.
 On 7 May 2019, after three years, Dimitrov and Vallverdú ended their working relationship.

 In October 2022 after parting ways with Wawrinka, Vallverdu agreed to coach Dimitrov again till the end of the 2022 season which ended in November 2022.
 On 1 December 2022, it was confirmed he will continue to coach Dimitrov in 2023.

 Dimitrov under Vallverdu’s guidance made his first ATP Final since the 2018 ABN AMRO in Rotterdam at the 2023 Geneva Open.
 Dimitrov also reached the fourth round at the 2023 Wimbledon Championships.

 At the 2023 US Open Dimitrov beat Andy Murray in straight sets to advance to the third round during the second-round match.
 Dimitrov had both of his coaches Vallverdu and Jamie Delgado - two of Murray’s former coaches, in his coaching box.

 Dimitrov had a solid run of form in the China circuit, making the semifinals of the Chengdu Open, the quarterfinals of the Beijing Open and the semifinals at the 2023 Rolex Shanghai Masters, where he beat Carlos Alcaraz, ranked No. 2 in the world, in the last 16 and Nicolas Jarry in the quarterfinals.

 At the 2023 Rolex Paris Masters with his 94-minute triumph over Hubert Hurkacz, Dimitrov reached 40 tour-level wins in a season for the first time since 2017, which is also the year he last lifted an ATP Tour crown at the Nitto ATP Finals with Vallverdu.
 Dimitrov advanced to his second ATP Masters 1000 final and first since 2017 when he clawed past Stefanos Tsitsipas 6-3, 6-7(1), 7-6(3) at the Rolex Paris Masters.

 In 2024, Dimitrov lifted his first title in Brisbane since he won his last title with Vallverdu at the ATP Finals in 2017.
-After beating Andy Murray in the first-round match up, Dimitrov did not lose another set the whole tournament beating Rune 7-5 6-4 in the Brisbane Final.
+After beating Andy Murray in the first-round match up, Dimitrov did not lose another set the whole tournament defeating Rune in the Brisbane Final.

 By April 1, 2024, Dimitrov rejoined again the top 10 and went on to finish the year at No. 10.

+Vallverdu and Dimitrov split for a second time in December 2025.